build-on-aws/content/posts/real-time-analytics-with-flink-sql/index.md

 ### Build and deploy the KDA Studio Notebooks as a long running app

-KDA Studio Notebooks gave us the possibility to develop and test our queries interactively, by running and getting the results in real time.
+KDA Studio Notebooks gave us the possibility to develop and test our queries interactively, by running and getting the results in real-time.
 For a production Flink application, we would need to deploy the Studio Notebook.
 This will create an application that will run continuously, by reading data from the data sources, performing the analysis and writing the data to the defined destinations.
 This application will scale automatically based on the throughput of the source data stream.
 To build and deploy the KDA Studio notebooks you need to follow the below steps:

 1. Select the first option Build `<Filename>`, on the top-right dropdown Actions for `<Filename>`